degiz/lingvobot/README.md

 A bot for Telegram messenger that helps you to learn some foreign words.
 Implemented in go, packed with a Dockerfile to build yet another container.

-For now, it's designed to help you with german nouns and articles, look into nouns.txt for examples.
+For now, it's designed to help you with german nouns and articles.

+Lingvobot can show you an article, plural form and all the casuses of a noun.
+For now it uses [wiktionary](https://de.wiktionary.org) for that.

 Lingvobot shows you some nouns with a translation and an article, then asks you questions with a custom "german articles" keyboard.

 Also the Lingvobot can send you pronunciation of any text as an audio file, for now it uses [ivona](https://www.ivona.com) for that.